Streaming Data Asset in Ocean Marketplace

 In the center is the Ocean Marketplace App with two extensions extending to the right.
-The upper one, Streaming Data Extension, is the subject of this grant, specifically the subscription payment options.
+The upper one, Streaming Data Extension, is the subject of this grant.
 In a future iteration we would like to implement the Streaming Payment Extension.

-As an additional benefit, we’re also enabling an integration with Tableland (a web3-SQL app), thereby SQL-izing the DDO and metadata.
-The idea is to let Marketplace users access the Tableland instance in order to perform analytics on dataset-level metadata and metrics such as prices.
+As an additional benefit, we’ll also be enabling an integration with Tableland (a web3-SQL app), thereby SQL-izing the DDO and metadata.
+The idea is to let the marketplace users access the Tableland instance in order to perform analytics on dataset-level metadata and metrics such as prices.

 A Data Market that supports multiple types of data and payments.
-Static datasets, algorithms, and dynamically generated analytic data will be procured with a single transaction, while streaming data will be provisioned as a streaming transaction.
+Static datasets and dynamically generated analytic data will be procured with a single transaction and streaming data will be provisioned as a streaming transaction.

-1. This project will expand the functionality and product offering of the Marketplace so that it handles streaming data assets, time-based subscriptions, and (in a future iteration) streaming payments.
+1. This project will enhance the functionality and usage of the Marketplace so that it handles streaming data assets and ultimately (in a future iteration) streaming payments.

-2. Users will be able to work with live data from IoT and sensor sources.
+2. Users will be able to work with live data from IoT, sensor, and monitor sources.

-3. Users can also take advantage of the integration with Tableland (a web3-SQL app) that will enhance their analytics capabilities.
+3. Integration with Tableland (a web3-SQL app: https://docs.tableland.xyz/) will enhance users' analytics capabilities.

 Name: Kit Blake